Tehes/buckets/README.md

 # BUCKETS – Basketball Stat Battle

 **BUCKETS** is a simple, browser‑based card game inspired by classic Quartett and Top Trumps.
 In each round, you draw two random NBA player cards and pick the stat that gives your team (the **Home** team) the edge.
 Points are awarded as outlined in the **Scoring Table** below.
 Whoever has the higher total after four quarters wins the game.

 ---

 ## 🎮 How to Play

-1. **Deck Setup** – Each round, two random player cards are drawn.
-You control the **Home** team (right side).
+1. **Deck Setup** – Each round you draw a **random** player card for the Home team.\
+   The CPU’s card is picked dynamically based on the current score to keep the game balanced.
 2. **Select a Stat** – Click one stat on your card (e.g. **PTS**, **REB**, **AST**).
 3. **Compare & Score** – Your value is compared with the opponent’s.
 Points are awarded as shown in the scoring table below.
 4. **Quarters & Timer** – Each comparison ticks 1 minute off the game clock.
 A quarter ends at **0 : 00**; after four quarters the game is over.